mode51/Tungsten/docs/api/W.Threading/Gate_1/README.md

 Gate&lt;TParameterType> Class
 =============================

+**Note: This API is now obsolete.**
 A thread Gate which supports passing in a typed parameter

 Inheritance Hierarchy